tardate/LittleArduinoProjects/Kinetics/BEAM/README.md

 probably belong in the taxonomy, for example:

 * [LEAP#409 conehead](https://github.com/tardate/LittleArduinoProjects/tree/master/BoldportClub/conehead) - a Phototrope sitter (better yet: a squawker); chirps in response to light
-* [LEAP#284 TheGent](https://github.com/tardate/LittleArduinoProjects/tree/master/BoldportClub/TheGent) - a Phototrope sitter (better yet: a wavers); flashes it's LEDs in response to light
+* [LEAP#284 TheGent](https://github.com/tardate/LittleArduinoProjects/tree/master/BoldportClub/TheGent) - a Phototrope sitter (better yet: a flasher); flashes it's LEDs in response to light

+And now for some new BEAM builds:

+* [LEAP#436 Vivian](./Vivian) - a vibrobot using a classic solar-powered FLED circuit enhanced with a QX5252/YX805 solar LED driver.

 ## Credits and References
 * [BEAM Robotics](https://en.wikipedia.org/wiki/BEAM_robotics) - wikipedia